thorlindberg/thesis/sections/8-1 experiment-types.md

 <br>

-Instances of extended types are themselves extensible, meaning they must include the required properties, but are not limited to only enumerated properties.
+Instances of extended types are themselves extensible, meaning they are not limited to only enumeration properties.

 There are two valid approaches to instantiating extended types: